Custom Print Label Learning: About Label Laminates

 Lamination will protect your labels from light scuffs and prevent ink smudging, and enhance their resistance to moisture.

-Waterproof Labels and Stickers for Moisture-Resistance
+Water Resistant Custom Labels and Stickers

 - High Gloss Laminate is our most popular laminate overall.
 It is the least expensive lamination option, and protects labels while giving them a shiny finish.
 High Gloss laminate is made of PP.